 One important point I need to make here is that, in those early years, I had yet to fully understand what the DMC really was.
 I had not yet made the connection between my DMC and blackbody radiators.

-So, what is a blackbody?
+So, what is a blackbody radiator?
 In physics, a blackbody radiator is an idealized physical body that absorbs all incident electromagnetic radiation, regardless of frequency or angle of incidence.
 Imagine a hollow cavity with a small hole or opening in one part of its body.
 A photon enters the cavity through this hole.
 Once inside, it is trapped, bouncing around, reflecting off the inside walls of the cavity, or if you paint the inside of the cavity black, it gets absorbed.
 It then re-emits this energy in a characteristic spectrum that depends solely on the body’s temperature.
 A perfect blackbody would let energy in via the opening but never emit any energy at all.
 Ever.
 You can even buy blackbody radiation sources - though they aren't perfect black body radiators, companies like CI-Systems (www.ci-systems.com) and HGH (www.hgh-infrared.com) manufacture blackbody devices meant for testing and calibration purposes, and are cool enough to make any science student or garage inventor geek out.

 almost perfect